 Nomadic jellyfish have filaments covered in venomous stinging cells which ares designed to paralyze their prey- plankton and fish.
 In humans the sting can cause very painful injuries.

-Doctors at Tel Hashomer Hospital are warning the public to take care this summer.
-The stings and burns from jellyfish are the worst recorded.
-More people are requiring hospitalization than ever before.
+The stings and burns from jellyfish in 2018, were the worst recorded.
+More people required hospitalization than ever before.